holmdk/holmdk.github.io/_posts/2020-04-02-video_prediction.md

 Once we are dealing with frames we have 2D tensors, and to encode and decode these in a sequential nature we need an extension of the original LSTM seq2seq models.

+### ConvLSTM
 This is where Convolutional LSTM (ConvLSTM) comes in.
 Presented at [NIPS in 2015](https://papers.nips.cc/paper/5955-convolutional-lstm-network-a-machine-learning-approach-for-precipitation-nowcasting.pdf), ConvLSTM modifies the inner workings of the LSTM mechanism to use the convolution operation instead of simple matrix multiplication.
 Lets write our new equations for the ConvLSTM cells:

 \begin{equation}i_{t}=\sigma\left(W_{x i} * X_{t}+W_{h i} * H_{t-1}+W_{c i} \circ C_{t-1}+b_{i}\right)\end{equation}
 \begin{equation}f_{t}=\sigma\left(W_{x f} * X_{t}+W_{h f} * H_{t-1}+W_{c f} \circ C_{t-1}+b_{f}\right)\end{equation}
 \begin{equation}C_{t}=f_{t} \circ C_{t-1}+i_{t} \circ \tanh \left(W_{x c} * X_{t}+W_{h c} * H_{t-1}+b_{c}\right)\end{equation} \begin{equation}o_{t}=\sigma\left(W_{x o} * X_{t}+W_{h o} * H_{t-1}+W_{c o} \circ C_{t}+b_{o}\right)\end{equation}
 \begin{equation}H_{t}=o_{t} \circ \tanh \left(C_{t}\right)\end{equation}

 $\*$ denotes the convolution operation and $\circ$ denotes the Hadamard product like before.

-By using the convolution operation ConvLSTM are suitable for processing images in a sequential nature such as for frame prediction.
+Can you spot the subtle difference between these equations and regular LSTM?
+We simply replace the multiplications in the four gates between a) our weight matrices and input ($W_{x} x_{t}$ with $W_{x} * X_{t}$) and b) our weight matrices and previous hidden state ($W_{h} h_{t-1}$ with $W_{h} * H_{t-1}$).
+Otherwise, everything remains the same.

+If you prefer not to dive into the above equations, the primary thing to note is the fact that we use convolutions (kernel) to process our input images to derive feature maps rather than vectors derived from fully-connected layers.

+### _n_-step Ahead Prediction

 The most difficult thing when designing frame prediction models (with ConvLSTM) is defining how to produce the frame predictions.
-We list two methods here:
+We list two methods here (but others do also exist):

 1. Predict the next frame and feed it back into the network for a number of _n_ steps to produce _n_ frame predictions.
 2. Predict all future time steps in one-go by having the number of ConvLSTM layers _l_ be equal to the number of _n_ steps.
 Thus, we can simply use the output from each decoder LSTM cell as our predictions